 In addition, like all muscles, we have to do some rehabilitation work to regain our strength.

-There is where eye exercises come in place which we will learn more about it later.
+There is where eye exercises come in.

 Pros: Instant effect, can be cheap, look smart(?)